 The Group recognizes a right-of-use asset and a lease liability at the lease commencement date.
 The right-of-use asset is initially measured at cost, which comprises the initial amount of the lease liability, any lease payments made at or before the commencement date (less any lease incentives received), any initial direct costs incurred and the costs to restore the site.
 The right-of-use asset is depreciated on a straight-line basis subsequently by the Group.
 If the Group is reasonably certain that the ownership of the underlying asset will be transferred to the Group at the end of the lease term, the Group depreciates the asset from the commencement date to the end of the useful life of the asset.
-Otherwise, the Group depreciates the assets from the commencement date to the earlier of the end of the useful life of the asset.
+Otherwise, the Group depreciates the assets from the commencement date to the earlier of the end of the useful life of the asset and the end of the lease term, whichever is shorter.